-Those who have large pores have often tried many things to get rid of them, to no avail.
+It's pretty common for us to hear from our community about their struggles with reducing the appearance of their large pores.
 Fortunately, if you’re willing to look at your skin care regimen as a whole, you can have better luck without resorting to harsh, laser or chemical treatments.

-- Exfoliate: Regularly exfoliation keeps clogged pores at bay.
+Regular exfoliation keeps clogged pores at bay.
 Use a gentle exfoliator 2-3 times a week—be sure not to scrub too hard or use harsh chemical products as they can actually damage the outer layer and make pores look worse.
-Try my Dead Sea Facial Scrub, which is a natural exfoliator, or my Ayurvedic Facial Scrub.
+Using something like our Ayurvedic Facial Scrub with your cleanser is a great to keep your pores clean.

-- Deep Clean: If you’re struggling with large pores, get used to deep cleansing.
-Use a daily cleanser like my Citrus Mint Facial Cleanser, which gives you deep cleaning without the chemicals.
-Try my Purifying Mud Mask a couple times a week for deep purification and to help balance natural oils.
+If you’re struggling with large pores, get used to deep cleansing.
+Use a daily cleanser like Citrus Mint Facial Cleanser, which gives you deep cleaning without the chemicals and try the Purifying Mud Mask a weekly for deep purification and to help balance natural oils.
 Always remove your makeup at night!

-- Firm and tighten: Alpha-hydroxy acids will help, but I think synthetic versions are too harsh.
+Alpha-hydroxy acids will help, but I think synthetic versions are too harsh.
 I suggest hibiscus, which has a natural ability to firm and lift.
-(You’ll find it in both of my herbal facial oils.)
+(You’ll find it in both herbal facial oils.)
 Grapeseed oil has linoleic acid and ginseng both can help.

-- Use natural oily skin ingredients: There are many plant ingredients that I use in my products that naturally help with clogged pores and oily skin—and therefore help minimize the look of your pore size.
+There are a lot plant ingredients in our products that naturally help with clogged pores and oily skin—and those also naturally minimize the look of your pore size.
 These include ashwagandha, lavender, and tea tree.

-- Moisturize: Moisturization is tricky for oily and combination skin types (that are more likely to have large pores), as moisturizers that are too heavy can be clogging.
-That’s why I recommend natural plant sources of moisturization, as they are more likely to be balancing and hydrating without clogging or drying.
-Try my Herbal Facial Oil for Oily Skin for light moisture with ingredients that are dedicated to keeping your pores clear.
+Moisturization is tricky for oily and combination skin types (that are more likely to have large pores), because a lot of moisturizers are too heavy and can be clogging.
+That’s why we recommend natural plant sources of moisturization—they are more likely to be balancing and better at holding in hydration without clogging.
+Try our Herbal Facial Oil for Oily Skin for light moisture with ingredients that are dedicated to keeping your pores clear.

 Unlike chemical ingredients that typically provide one benefit, a single plant ingredient can balance skin oils, minimize the appearance of your pores, provide antioxidant protection, and lightly hydrate.
-When you combine plant ingredients in smart ways, you get not only smaller pores, but more vibrant, youthful, glowing skin.
+When you combine plant ingredients in smart ways, you get not only the appearance of smaller pores, but more vibrant, youthful, glowing skin.